 - This aim of the competition is to highlight new writers.
 It is open to writers of any age and nationality, but it is not open to professional authors.

-- Stories must be in English and must be less than 6,000 words in length.
-Stories over 6,000 words will be disqualified.
+- Stories must be in English and must be between 2,000 and 6,000 words in length.
+The James White Award does not consider flash fiction or novels.
+Stories outside these words will be disqualified.

 - Each author is allowed to enter one story per year.
 Authors who attempt to submit more than one story will have all their entries disqualified.